|(a) This section applies to a licensee's general liability

 sureties; excess insurance coverage; or other similar arrangements.

-approval of other securities or agreements, or may require any other
+securities or agreements, or may require any other information which

-information which may be necessary to ensure the application satisfies
+may be necessary to ensure the application satisfies that the security

-that the security or agreement offered will afford adequate security
+or agreement offered will afford adequate security for protection

-(d) LP-Gas Operations may approve a licensee's application
+(d) AFS may approve a licensee's application for self-insurance

-LP-Gas Operations may approve the licensee as a self-insurer for a
+of this title.
+AFS may approve the licensee as a self-insurer for

 (e) The applicant shall file semi-annual reports and